Why Do We Sleep? For More Reasons Than You May Think

 While some have postulated that the dream state may play a role as a practicing mechanism for our daily life, no one is entirely sure of its function.

 However, it has been shown through EEG monitoring that when our brains learn, we essentially create basic algorithms in our head to remember or sequence that function.
 When we’re awake, initially that sequence is choppy, but through practice and repetition our brain smoothes out the kinks in between.

 And this jump happens when we sleep, because our brains continue to repeat those algorithms we’ve been practicing throughout the day.
-Except they recite them up to 20 times faster.
-Our brains don’t have to focus on all the other things they do while awake, so they have more bandwidth to devote to developing those algorithms.
+Except it recites them up to 20 times faster.
+Our brains don’t have to focus on all the other things it does while awake, so it has more bandwidth to devote to developing those algorithms.

 Eventually we perform those tasks more fluidly, like when playing an instrument or even doing something as simple as typing.
 With enough practice, our bodies can perform physical functions without directly thinking about it.

-After a single night’s sleep, our bodies can show anywhere from a 20 to 30 percent improvement in the skill or function we’re trying to learn.
+After a single night’s sleep, our bodies show anywhere from a 20 to 30 percent improvement in the skill or function it’s trying to learn.
 Walker says it’s statistically the greatest performance enhancer of all time.

 The more we learn about sleep the more we realize how vital it is to nearly every aspect of our health and wellbeing.
 Unfortunately, there is no way to shortcut getting a healthy night’s rest or making up for it on the weekend.
 Unlike our metabolic system that can store fat for when its needed later, we can’t store sleep for that reason, we can only accrue sleep debt.
 So, if you want to live the healthiest life, think clearly, and solve problems, go get some rest.